cloudnautique/community-catalog/templates/drone05/0/README.md

 ### Info:

-This template creates an instance of Drone CI Server version 0.5.
+This template creates an instance of Drone CI Server version 0.5(December 2016 master).

 ### Usage